TABLE OF CONTENTS

 3. Cannabis vs. Marijuana vs. Hemp

 4. The Benefits Of CBD For Dogs and Cats

 5. Is CBD Oil For Dogs and Cats Legal?

-The Potential Side Effects Of CBD For Dogs & Cats
+6. What Are The Side Effects Of CBD For Dogs And Cats?

 CBD can be harvested from hemp plants and concentrated into an organic oil form.
 Once it's in this form, it can be taken directly as an oil or mixed into other forms, like treats, snacks, and salves.
 This makes it a completely non-toxic and organic way to improve the health of your dog or cat.